oddlama/gentoo-install/README.md

 #### EFI

 It is assumed that your system can (and will) be booted via EFI.
-This is not a strict requirement, but othewise you will be responsible to make the system bootable.
+This is not a strict requirement, but otherwise you will be responsible to make the system bootable.

 This probably involves the following steps: